Responsible Supply Chain | ESG | Lam Research

 Lam strives to reduce our company’s value chain emissions, including in our global supply chain.

 We aim to achieve net zero emissions by 2050.
 Driven by this goal, we are collaborating closely with our suppliers to reduce Lam’s Scope 3 (and, therefore, our suppliers’ Scope 1) emissions.
-By 2025, we aim to support 46.5% of our suppliers (measured by emissions) in establishing science-based targets (SBTs).
+We are working to reduce direct supplier emissions by 64% per USD value added by 2034 from a 2024 baseline.1

-Through our supplier engagement platform, we survey our top 100 suppliers1 on categories including their GHG emissions, CDP scores, environmental goals, ISO 14001 certification, and RBA membership status.
-This data has enabled us to create a baseline for our suppliers’ performance in these areas.
+Through our supplier engagement platform, we survey our top 100 suppliers1 on categories including greenhouse gas emissions, CDP scores, environmental goals, ISO 14001 certification, and RBA membership status.
+This data has enabled us more effectively engage with our suppliers on environmental topics.

 Upholding human rights